bfridkis/Adventure/README.txt

 2. Type the command "compile" (without quotes)

-3. Type "fridkisb.adventure" (without quotes) to launch the program.
+3. Type "./fridkisb.adventure" (without quotes) to launch the program.